 Swimming season may be over for most pool owners, but you can’t get so wrapped up in winter fun that you forget about your favorite summer activity.
 The colder weather can damage your pool during the winter months, so it is important to take steps now to protect your investment.
-These winter maintenance tips will save you time and money in the long run, and when spring finally arrives and it’s time to dive in, you’ll be glad you hired a professional.
+These winter repairs and maintenance tips will save you time and money in the long run, and when spring finally arrives and it’s time to dive in, you’ll be glad you hired a professional.

 To start, you need to have the right pool cover – and that’s almost always a winter mesh safety cover.
 But there is much more to winter maintenance than covering the pool surface.
 Our technicians can adjust you water level to keep it below the tile line – minimizing the freeze thaw damage to the tiles.
 The technicians will also remove any debris that may be on the cover.